AxonC/university-sdi-project/documentation/trekstar-documentation.md

 There are two possible deployment scenarios for the TrekStar management system, these being:

-1. An indivdual user will have the TrekStar project management system installed on their machine, using a locally stored JSON Database.
+1. An individual user will have the TrekStar project management system installed on their machine, using a locally stored JSON Database.
 2. TrekStar Pictures will release the TrekStar project management system company-wide, using a shared JSON Database for each installation.

 These two deployments are different due to the change in the data storage location, in which the latter will support company-wide collaboration through the application.